pypeit/PypeIt/doc/collate1d.rst

 =========
 ``pypeit_collate_1d`` can copy all of the input files it uses and all of the files it creates into an archive directory suitable to be compressed and sent to KOA for ingest.
-Reduced data and associated files are stored in subdirectories based on the year and month the data was observed.
+Reduced data and associated files are stored in subdirectories based semester and program ID in data's header.
 Additional metadata information is stored in the top level of the directory.